jfc3/atehere/ReadMe.md

 Enhancements with most recent on top:

+* Added three Annapolis, MD (ANN) to the MD JSON file.
+* Frederick, MD to the drop down list and created necessary FDK JSON file.
 * Made the SLCT (city/state) from the URL lowercase so it can be checked correctly against the array and not throw an error if they match besides the case.
 * Updated Twitter and GitHub links, along with the e-mail subject line in the footer.
 * St. Louis, MO to the drop down list and created necessary STL JSON file.